-- Actively pursue and fund a variety of community housing initiatives to increase housing choice and enhance Manchester-by-the-Sea's diversity and vibrancy. - 2.
-Support the creation of affordable units that count on the state's Subsidized Housing Inventory, per MGL c.40B, by funding context-sensitive developments. - 3.
-Provide direct assistance to low-income (<80% AMI) households with buying and renting homes in the community. - 4.
-Physically preserve existing affordable public housing units at the Housing Authority properties.
+- Actively pursue and fund a variety of community housing initiatives to increase housing choice and enhance Manchester's diversity and vibrancy. - 2.
+Support the creation of affordable units that count on the state's Subsidized Housing Inventory, per MGL c.40B, by funding context-sensitive developments. - Provide direct assistance to low-income (<80% AMI) households with buying and renting homes in the community. - 4.
+Physically preserve existing affordable public housing units at the Housing Authority properties. - Work with the Manchester Municipal Affordable Housing Trust to support and encourage the creation of community affordable housing for rent and ownership